kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 Audioplayer
 -----------

-The audioplayer plugin is only active if the selected document has a valid audio filegroup (fileGrpAudio).
+The audioplayer plugin is only active if the selected document has valid audio file use groups (useGroupsAudio).

 Properties
 ^^^^^^^^^^